-The continence service should be consulted as required.
-In line with the National Guidance for Provision of Continence Containment Products 2016 (available from Bladder and Bowel UK), products will only be provided to children who are at least four years old and have undertaken full assessment and toilet training trial as above.
+The children's bladder and bowel service should be consulted if there are any concerns or the child is not progressing as expected.
+In line with the National Guidance for Provision of Continence Containment Products to children and young people 2021, products will only be provided to children who are at least five years old and have been fully assessed and then supported for at least six months with an individualised programme to develop the skills required for toilet training.
 However, every child will be considered on an individual basis and decisions will be made based on the outcome of assessment.

-More resources to support toilet training are available online from Bladder and Bowel UK: www.bladderandboweluk.co.uk
+More resources to support toilet training are available online from Bladder & Bowel UK.